No subscriptions. One-time hardware purchase. You own the data.

 Is Project NOMAD included?

 Project NOMAD is installed and configured on the appliance as open-source software under Apache 2.0.
 Project NOMAD is a separate open-source project that we do not own.
+You can view the official Project NOMAD GitHub repository here:

 Does it work without internet?